Table of Contents

 Expedited shipping is a delivery option that promises faster shipping speeds compared to standard shipping options.
 Trucks with expedited goods travel from order pickup to delivery with no stops in between to fulfill expedited shipping demands.
-The term “expedited shipping” differs by carrier, but it tends to fall between overnight and 2-day shipping for most domestic deliveries.
+The term “expedited shipping” differs by the carrier, but it tends to fall between overnight and 2-day shipping for most domestic deliveries.

-How does expedited shipping compare to other fulfillment options?
+How fast is expedited shipping compared to other fulfillment options?

 Delivery methods and logistics costs vary depending on margins, ecommerce fulfillment strategy and how you handle logistics, customer locations, and more.
 One online store’s expedited shipping timeline might be standard to another.
 Here is how expedited services compares to other shipping and delivery times.

 Expedited shipping vs. standard shipping

-Standard delivery is usually the cheapest shipping option for both online stores and their customers.
+Standard delivery services are usually the cheapest shipping option for both online stores and their customers.
 Depending on the fulfillment provider and carrier used, standard shipping within the US means between three and seven business days from the time the order is dispatched to the time it arrives on the customer’s doorstep.

-Some companies boast two-day delivery as their standard, while others make it clear that standard delivery means you’ll need to wait a little while to receive your order.
+Some shipping companies boast two-day delivery as their standard, while others make it clear that standard delivery means you’ll need to wait a little while to receive your order.
 Stores in the latter category generally offer an expedited delivery alternative, such as 2-day or next-day delivery, for customers who need their orders sooner.

 It’s important to note that most retailers count shipping time based on when the order is shipped, not when it’s placed.
 This means that if an order is placed with 2-day shipping selected, those 2 days don’t necessarily include order processing time — especially if that time falls on a weekend or holiday.